AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/maximum-number-of-cookies-would-be-exceeded-error.md

 ---
-title: 'Error Maximum number of cookies would be exceeded in Adobe Commerce'
+title: 'Maximum number of cookies would be exceeded error in Adobe Commerce'
-promoted: true
 description: Learn how to resolve the error stating Maximum number of cookies would be exceeded in Adobe Commerce.
 feature: Deploy, Support, Upgrade, Tools and External Services
 role: Admin, Developer
 ---
-# Error *Maximum number of cookies would be exceeded* in Adobe Commerce
+# *Maximum number of cookies would be exceeded* error in Adobe Commerce

 This article provides a patch to resolve the error stating *Maximum number of cookies would be exceeded* in Adobe Commerce.